Dear Friends of New Stage Theatre,

 Physically Distanced Performance

-On October 13, New Stage will provide a Physically Distance Performance of Little Shop of Horrors.
-Audience size will be less than 100, masks will still be required, and reservations need to be made by calling the box office at 601-948-3533.
+Audience sizes will be less than 100, masks will still be required, and reservations need to be made by calling the box office at 601-948-3533.

 No Vaccination Requirement Performances

-All other performances of Little Shop of Horrors are open to non-vaccinated and vaccinated audience members.
+Other performances open to non-vaccinated and vaccinated audience members.
 Masks will still be required.
 Tickets are available on our website by clicking Buy Tickets above or by calling the box office at 601-948-3533.
-These performances are October 5, 7, 9, 13, 15, & 17.

 We will require masks to be worn upon entry to the building with expectations for masks to stay on until you exit the building.
 This is for our safety, your safety, and mandated by Actors Equity Association, the union for actors that we work with to bring in our out of town guests.
 We will also follow the City of Jackson Executive Orders, as well as recommendations from the MS Department of Health and the Center for Disease Control and Prevention.